On Average-Case Error Bounds for Kernel-Based Bayesian Quadrature: Connections Between Mat ern RKHS and Sobolev Class

+In the following, we will use $\sob$ as a shorthand for $\sob(D)$.
 Here we state a known result that characterizes the equivalence between Sobolev space and RKHS of Mat\'ern kernels.
-Recall that the relevant definitions for Sobolev functions are given in \eqref{eq:sobolev}--\eqref{eq:sobnorm}.

-\begin{lem} {\em (Sobolev Space \& RKHS of Mat\'ern kernels \citep[Example 2.6]{Kan18})} Let $\Hc$ be the RKHS fo the Mat\'ern-$\nu$ kernel on $D=[0,1]^d$ (with any fixed positive length scale), and suppose that $s=\nu+d/2$ is an integer.
-Then, the RKHS is norm-equivalent to the Sobolev space $W^s_2$.
-That is, $\Hc=W^s_2$ as a set of functions, and there exist constants $c_1,c_2>0$ such that for any $f\in\Hc$ (or equivalently, $f\in W^s_2$) we have
+\begin{lem} {\em (Sobolev Space \& RKHS of Mat\'ern kernels \citep[Prop.~3.3]{Tec20})} Let $\mat$ be the RKHS of the Mat\'ern-$\nu$ kernel on $D=[0,1]^d$ (with any fixed positive length scale), and let $s=\nu+d/2$.
+Then, the Mat\'ern RKHS is norm-equivalent to the Sobolev space $W^s_2$.
+That is, $\mat=W^s_2$, and there exist constants $c_1,c_2>0$ such that for any $f\in\mat$ (or equivalently, $f\in W^s_2$) we have

 \end{lem}